lbc-team/foundry-book-in-chinese/src/tutorials/solidity-scripting.md

 contract MyScript is Script {
 ```

-We create a contract called `MyScript` and it inherits `Script` from Forge Std.
+We have created a contract called `MyScript` and it inherits `Script` from Forge Std.

 ```solidity
 function run() external {